 Museums funded under the Program work in partnership with identified communities to return their ancestors and secret sacred objects.
 The Australian Government recognises the importance and cultural significance of Indigenous communities being directly involved in the process of repatriation.

-More than over 2,700 ancestors and over 2,240 secret sacred objects have been returned to the custodianship of their communities.
+More than 2,710 ancestors and 2,240 secret sacred objects have been returned to the custodianship of their communities.

 Objectives for the Program are to: